Chattahoochee Brick Company: History

 In 2008, Blackmon released the book Slavery by Another Name, which discussed the convict lease system in the Southern United States and talked about the Chattahoochee Brick Company in this regard.
 The book was later adapted to a PBS documentary of the same name.
 Speaking of the site, Blackmon stated "This is not just a factory where people were treated badly.
 It’s a place where people were worked to death and buried in unmarked graves."
 Both Blackmon and others speculate that workers who died working at the brickworks were probably buried on the site.
 The site was described in a 2018 article in The Atlanta Journal-Constitution as "the Black Auschwitz of Georgia."

 Following the brickworks closing in 2011, the nonprofit group The Trust for Public Land attempted to buy the land and convert it to a public park, but this did not come to fruition.
 In 2016, South Carolina-based Lincoln Energy Solutions attempted to buy the property and build a shipping facility, though this generated controversy among preservationists.
 In June that year, the company purchased 45 of the 75 acres of the site.
 Currently, the nonprofit group Groundwork Atlanta and a broad coalition of community organizations are seeking to build a public park and memorial on the property.

 In 2021, Norfolk Southern began working on the property, with the intent to build a refueling station on the land.
 This generated outcry from preservationists and environmental activists, and in February of that year, they announced they were abandoning plans to build a rail terminal there.
+In August 2022, the City of Atlanta acquired the property and plans to develop it as a memorial, park, and greenspace with access to the Chattahoochee River.